-In 2019, the revenue from selling internet ads in the US surpassed \textdollar 129 billion, with double digit growth expected in future years.\footnote{See \url{https://www.emarketer.com/content/us-digital-ad-spending-2019}.} This growth is in a large part fueled by ad platforms operated by tech-giants like Google, Facebook and Twitter, which facilitate the sale of ads by acting as intermediaries between advertisers and publishers.
-Typically, millions of ad slots are sold everyday using auctions in which advertisers bid based on user-specific information (such as geographical location, cookies, and historical activity, among others).
-The advertisers repeatedly participate in these auctions, with the aim of using their advertising campaign budget to maximize their reach, through a combination of user-specific targeting and bid-optimization.
-The presence of budgets introduces significant challenges in the analysis as it links different auctions together.
+In 2019, the revenue from selling internet ads in the US surpassed \textdollar 129 billion.\footnote{See \url{https://www.emarketer.com/content/us-digital-ad-spending-2019}.} A large fraction of these are sold on ad platforms operated by tech-giants like Google, Facebook and Twitter.
+These platforms facilitate the sale of ads by acting as intermediaries between advertisers and publishers.
+Millions of ad slots are sold every day using auctions in which advertisers bid based on user-specific information (such as geographical location, cookies, and historical activity, among others).
+The advertisers repeatedly participate in these auctions, with the aim of using their advertising budget to maximize their reach, through a combination of user-specific targeting and bid-optimization.
+The presence of budgets introduces significant challenges, as it links different auctions together.

 With billions of dollars at stake, the auction format plays a crucial role.
-Recent years have seen a shift by some major ad platforms towards using first-price auctions as the preferred mode of selling display ads, moving away from the earlier standard of using second-price auctions.
-For example, in 2019, Google, which is one of the industry leaders, announced a shift to the first-price auction format for its AdManager exchange.\footnote{See \url{https://www.blog.google/products/admanager/rolling-out-first-price-auctions-google-ad-manager-partners/}.} In 2020, Twitter also made the move to first-price auctions for the sale of mobile app advertising slots.\footnote{See \url{https://www.mopub.com/en/blog/first-price-auction}.} First-price auctions typically lead to more complicated bidding behaviour on part of the buyers, because, unlike second-price auctions, truthful bidding is not an equilibrium in the first-price setting.
+In recent years, a major shift has occurred towards using first-price auctions as the preferred mode of selling display ads, as opposed to the earlier standard of using second-price auctions.
+For example, in 2019, Google, which is one of the industry leaders, announced a shift to the first-price auction format for its ad exchange.\footnote{See \url{https://www.blog.google/products/admanager/rolling-out-first-price-auctions-google-ad-manager-partners/}.} In 2020, Twitter also made the move to first-price auctions for the sale of mobile app advertising slots.\footnote{See \url{https://www.mopub.com/en/blog/first-price-auction}.} First-price auctions typically lead to more complicated bidding behavior, because, unlike second-price auctions, truthful bidding is not an equilibrium in the first-price setting.